Run Slower to Make You Go Further and Remain Fresh as a Daisy

 Don't Believe the Hype of Heart Rates

-I will now rip this to shreds, saying it's not the 'be all and end all'.
+I will now rip this to shreds, saying it's not the 'be all and end all.'

-Firstly, this is usually taken as a percentage of your maximum heart rate.
+This is usually taken as a percentage of your maximum heart rate.
 There are various formulae to find this figure out, but generally, it is accepted as 220-your age.

 This is a tad too generic for my liking.
 We are all different.
 Fitness levels change.
 Some hearts are more robust than others.
 Some people have weaker lungs or cardiovascular systems, so efficiency cannot be accurate.
-And further to this, unless you are being tested in laboratory conditions, with cables all strapped to you, air mask to your face, you really cannot get an accurate read.
+And further to this, unless you are being tested in laboratory conditions, with cables all strapped to you, an air mask to your face, you really cannot get an accurate read.
 Plus, you will never have all these available on your regular runs.

 It's the same with most apps telling you how many calories you are burning.
 It all depends on so many variables, your own fitness and weight, and if you are running on hills, the weather, what you had to eat the night before.